-Many insurance companies also offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, so it's a good idea to go online or call your agent or company to find out more.
+Many insurance companies also offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, with some companies even offering wildfire risk assessments and site-specific action plans to reduce risk of damage to homes and businesses.
+So it's a good idea to go online or call your agent or company to find out more.
+State agencies like the Oregon Department of Forestry also have information to help.